dmulligan/dmulligan.github.io/_posts/2013-10-06-Raspberry-Pi-Samba.md

 title: Raspberry Pi - Samba
 ---

-# Map Windows SMB share on Linux

-First, ensure that the Samba client is installed on your Linux box.
+To map a Windows network share on Linux, first, ensure that the Samba client is installed on your Linux box.

 	$ sudo apt-get install smbclient

-Next, you need to create a local directory to use as a mount point and then mount the network shared directory to that location using a command similiar the following examples:
+Next, you need to create a local directory to use as a mount point and then mount the network shared directory to that location using a command similar to the following examples:

 	$ sudo mkdir /mnt/nas-share/
 	$ sudo mount -t cifs -o rw,file_mode=0777,dir_mode=0777 //nas/Share /mnt/nas-share/